longweicain/study_opengl/README.md

-# study_opengl
+# study_opengles
-There are some cases for studing opengl
+There are some cases for studing opengl es.